piyushpaliwal/nextjs-ambit/src/data/articles/effective-strategies-for-mitigating-financial-risks-in-accounts-payable.md

 category: Accounts Payable
 thumbnail: /img/articles/accounts-payable-risks-you-should-watch-out-for.jpg
 ---
-### Table of Content

-1. Introduction
-2. Understanding Accounts Payable Risk Assessment
-3. The Accounts Payable Risk Assessment Process
-4. Why Managing Risk in Accounts Payable is Important
-5. Accounts Payable Risks to Watch Out For
-6. Best Practices to Mitigate Accounts Payable Risks

-* Implementing Strong Internal Controls
-* Using Technology to Automate the AP Process
-* Training Employees on AP Procedures and Policies
-* Regular Review of AP Records and Systems
-* Specific Controls for Specific Risks
-* Additional Controls for AP Risk Management

-7. Conclusion
-8. FAQs

 # Account Payables Risk Management

 A poorly managed AP department might cause major complications.
 It may become transactional, collecting invoices and paying them without preventing fraud or duplicate payments.
 Such concerns can harm any company.
 Therefore, an account payables risk assessment is necessary to move to a more strategic position and maintain AP department efficiency.
 This procedure identifies financial and process threats, protecting the company's money and operations.